Five Phase Advanced Transformational Hypnosis (5-PATH®): A Systematic Approach To Hypnosis

 © 2000 Calvin D. Banyan, The Hypnosis Center, Inc., All Rights Reserved

 We hope that this paper has helped you to learn more about our 5-PATH® System of doing hypnosis.

 If you would like more information please contact our office.

 Additional Techniques Beyond the NGH Lesson Plan...

-Learn practical tips from The Hypnosis Center, Inc. way of doing hypnotherapy.
+Learn practical tips from The Hypnosis Center, Inc. way of doing hypnosis.
 Learn how to consistently get your clients to regress to the problem and neutralize it.
 How to reduce the problem of false memories by keeping your sessions contamination free.
 Learn how to update hypnotic scripts to make them more powerful.
 Find out what part of the hypnosis session is the best time to give hypnotic suggestions.
-You will be introduced to Parts Therapy, Forgiveness Therapy, Informed Child and Informed Adult Therapies (structured process of 5-PATH®).
+You will be introduced to Parts Work, Forgiveness Work, Informed Child and Informed Adult Hypnosis (structured process of 5-PATH®).
 Also, how to work with difficult clients who believe that they cannot be hypnotized and have failed with less well trained hypnotists.